A : Sound and Vibration Terms, Definitions, Units, Measurements ..

-A/D Converter : converts a analogue signal to a digital one.
+A/D Converter : converts a Analogue signal to a Digital signal.

-AC Coupling : the connection of a signal from one circuit to another in a manner that rejects DC components - see also DC Coupling.
+AC Coupling : the connection of a signal from one circuit to another in a manner that rejects DC components.

 Acceleration : a : is the rate of change of

 The SI units are m/s2 or if using Imperial units then 'g' = 9.80665 m/s2 = 386.089 in/s2

 Displacement = v/ω

 So at 159 Hz an acceleration of 10 m/s2 = 0.01 m/s and = 10 μm